Yoshi's Island: Super Mario Advance 3

 Unused Autoscroll Command

-There is an autoscroll command that is not used anywhere and is not associated to any sprite, the autoscroller command is as follows:
+There is an autoscroll command that is not used anywhere and is not associated to any sprite.
+The same command is also found in the original game, although it seems to be a leftover from the ys_rom_0_D prototype.
+The autoscroller command is as follows:

 Note: The first value represents the X coordinate, the second value is the Y coordinate, and the third value is the scrolling speed.